griffithlab/pmbio.org/_posts/0001-03-01-Unix_Primer.md

     cd /home/ubuntu/
     cd home/ubuntu/

-The first command says go the `unbuntu` directory that is beneath the `home` directory that is at the top level (the root) of the file system.
+The first command says go the `ubuntu` directory that is beneath the `home` directory that is at the top level (the root) of the file system.
 There can only be one `/home/ubuntu` directory on any Unix system.

-The second command says go to the `unbuntu` directory that is beneath the `home` directory that is located wherever I am right now.
+The second command says go to the `ubuntu` directory that is beneath the `home` directory that is located wherever I am right now.
 There can potentially be many `home/ubuntu` directories on a Unix system (though this is unlikely).

 Learn and understand the difference between these two commands.